papa-ogen/CravenDefenseLite/README.md

 CravenDefenseLite
 =================
-A turret defense game built on the YUI framework
+A turret defense game built on native JavaScript